[Update 26 Feb 2018: This post was written about Scrivener 2 some years ago. It does not apply to Scrivener 3.]

 I’ve reached the point where it’s time to compile my manuscript from Scrivener into Word format, in preparation for The Great Editing.
 Now the Compile part is easy.
 (Well, I say “easy” in that it’s pretty complicated, but in a Scrivener way, and after you’ve been using Scrivener for a while, well, you eventually become something akin to a taxi driver in London; you eventually learn where those dead-ends and obscure addresses are.)

 Dealing with the Word document output is another matter.
 This is because, while Scrivener has the ability to define and use all kinds of nifty Styles for your formatting (e.g., regular paragraph vs. blockquote vs. chapter title), it strips all of those Styles out in the export.
-What you're left with is a document where the entire thing is defined as "Normal" Style, with a plethora of individual formatting overrides creating everything you see.
+What you’re left with is a document where the entire thing is defined as “Normal” Style and has individual formatting overrides.

 But we all know that we all need to use Styles in our manuscripts, right?
 Because from Word they can convert to html elements in your ebooks, and they carry straight through into InDesign styles for print layout.
 (And if you’re submitting to an editor or publisher, they will get very annoyed with you if you don’t give them a clean document, defined entirely by Styles and not by a zillion one-off format settings paragraph by paragraph.

 Through trial and error, I figured out how to run searches on particular, peculiar formats and replace them with Styles.
 It’s an Advance Search & Replace function in Word.
 (Someday Word may approach the power and simplicity of WordPerfect 4.1, but that day has not arrived yet.)
 It was a kludgey process, but one by one I found my various document components visually, picked out a peculiar formatting characteristic about it (e.g., uses Courier, font-size 14pt), and was able to run a global replace to tag all of those instances instead with a Style.